Famously no-frills xiaolongbao counter beloved by locals — line up, point, sit, devour.

 - What makes Jia Jia Tang Bao famous?

 - It's the no-frills counter that local Shanghainese have rated the city's best xiaolongbao for over two decades — consistently winning blind tastings and Lonely Planet eater's picks.
 The shop is small (~20 seats), cash-and-app payments only, no English signage, no decor, no marketing.
-The dumplings are wrapped to order in 18-fold pleats and steamed in 6-piece bamboo baskets.
-The crab-roe variant (蟹粉) in autumn is the specialty most travelers fly in for.
+The dumplings are wrapped to order in 18-fold pleats and steamed in 12-piece bamboo baskets.
+The crab-roe variant (蟹粉) — served year-round and at its peak in autumn — is the specialty most travelers fly in for.

 - How is it different from Din Tai Fung or Nanxiang Mantou Dian?